 - If the driver ignores tire pressure for a month — tires naturally lose 1 PSI to 2 PSI per month — the resulting pressure drop could reduce fuel economy to 23.1 MPG, on average.

-- Even in the same day, temperature can swing over 20 °F, affecting our sample commuter’s fuel economy by a couple MPGs.
+- Even in the same day, the temperature can swing over 20 °F, affecting our sample commuter’s fuel economy by a couple of MPGs.

 - Changing from summer to winter, a typical drop of 50 °F translates to about 5 PSI underinflation.
 In addition to the cold-weather fuel economy impact, the extra rolling resistance will reduce fuel economy to just 20.3 MPG.

 To test this, Edmunds.com conducted a tire pressure study that including over 200 of their employees’ vehicles.
 The group discovered that their own employees, all automotive enthusiasts to begin with, had underinflated tires on average of 2.24 PSI, meaning they’re about 7% underinflated.
 On our sample commuter, this might translate to real-world fuel economy of 22.9 MPG, not counting traffic conditions, climate changes, and driving habits.

 Myth: One might be tempted to think, “If 32 PSI gets me 25 MPG and 30 PSI gets me 23 MPG, won’t 27 PSI give me 26.9 MPG?”
 It seems a logical leap, but real-world numbers don’t follow the assumption.
 Additional tire pressure might give you a couple MPGs, but would impact ride quality and traction, for an ultimately uncomfortable and possibly dangerous ride.
 There are better ways to improve fuel economy, such as by simply slowing down or not carrying so much junk in the trunk.